Your favorite card game can now be played against a human opponent through your Internet connection!

 The game will provide the Host with his/her IP ADDRESS so that the Host can give that number to the waiting player(s) and you can connect your games.

 To begin an Internet game both players need to establish initial contact.
-You can use AOL, AOL Instant Messenger, ICQ, PowWow, IRC, etc., any “Chat” application, or if absolutely necessary – use email or even a second phone line!
+You can use Microsoft Messenger, AOL Instant Messenger, ICQ, IRC, Facebook Chat, etc., any “Chat” application, or if absolutely necessary – use email or a phone line!
 This contact is only for the purpose of passing along the Host’s IP ADDRESS to the Remote player.

 Start up the communication program you’ll be using to make the initial contact with each other and decide on who is the HOST.
 Each player should then start up their Spite and Malice games if they haven’t already.